microsoft/hlsl-specs/proposals/NNNN-triangle-object-positions.md

   * Drawback: language suggests native indexing supported, which would result in ugly codegen
   * Drawback: layout isn't obvious
 * Use a by-value array return type: `float3[3]`:
-  * checking static index is automatic
+  * Benefit: checking static index is automatic
+  * Benefit: convergence with SPIR-V
   * Drawback: likely difficult to introduce this into intrinsic system
   * Drawback: language suggests native indexing supported, which would result in ugly codegen
   * Drawback: might want to remove return array-by-value support in future HLSL version, as this is not allowed in C++.
 * Use a constant reference-to-array return type: `const float3[3] &`:
-  * checking static index is automatic
+  * Benefit: checking static index is automatic
   * Drawback: likely difficult to introduce this into intrinsic system
   * Drawback: language suggests native indexing supported, which would result in ugly codegen
 * Return a special object type that implements the array subscript, returning `float3`: